top of page

 8. FIESA Sand Sculpture Festival

 The International Sand Sculpture Festival—FIESA—is the largest of its kind in the world because it organizes events to raise awareness of the art of sand sculpture.
 Sculptors from all over the world create fabulous works of sand images during this event, which takes place in Pêra from March to October.
-Held annually, FIESA has a main theme and can span anything from mythology and history to pop culture and fantasy.
+Held annually, FIESA features a main theme and can encompass a range of topics, from mythology and history to pop culture and fantasy.

 Visitors can marvel at the intricate details of the art works, participate in sculpting, and enjoy the stylish enhancements of musicians and dancers in the festival arena.